rkthomps/coq-modeling/ARTIFACT.md

 All models, data and code are publically available and stored in an archival source [#INSERT LINK]

 ### Functional
-- The artifact can replicate all of the main results (tables 1 through 10) from the [# link this paper] using cached results.
+- The artifact can replicate all of the main results (table 1-9 and figures 2-6) from our paper using cached results.
-- The artifact contains a script that allows users to run any model appearing in the [# link this paper] on any theorem in our benchmark -- enabling complete replication of results given enough time.
+- The artifact contains a script that allows users to run any model appearing in the paper on any theorem in the CoqStoq benchmark -- enabling complete replication of results given enough time.

 ### Reusable
-System is well-documented with a map of the source code [#DO SOURCE CODE MAP]
+System is well-documented with a map of the source code given in MAP.md.
+System is also  provided as a Docker image to enable automatic installation and configuration across machines.

 ## Provenance
 [# INSERT LINK]